Analysts Offer Insights on Financial Companies: Green Dot (GDOT), Cannae Holdings (CNNE) and SBA Communications (SBAC)

 Cannae Holdings (CNNE)

-In a report released yesterday, Ian Zaffino from Oppenheimer maintained a Buy rating on Cannae Holdings, with a price target of $52.00.
+Oppenheimer analyst Ian Zaffino maintained a Buy rating on Cannae Holdings yesterday and set a price target of $52.00.
 The company’s shares closed last Tuesday at $39.00.

 According to TipRanks.com, Zaffino is a 4-star analyst with an average return of 7.3% and a 54.3% success rate.
 Zaffino covers the Services sector, focusing on stocks such as Madison Square Garden Entertainment, Madison Square Garden Sports, and Terminix Global Holdings.